 (ii) Do you have a maintenance contract for the central heating system?
-Yes No □ × If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Yes No X (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes No 9.
+Yes No X 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
 Yes No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: Yes No
+If you have answered yes, please give details: Asbestos possibly in original garage roof, but garage roof has Yes No been renew ed.so?